 Media contact: Barbara Fornasiero, EAFocus Communications, 248.260.8466; email@example.com

-Colella explains the laws supporting the civil lawsuit
+Colella explains the lawsuit outcome

 About Moss & Colella

 Established in 1997, Moss & Colella represents the victims of personal injury, civil rights violations, discrimination, medical malpractice, and wrongful death.
 The firm is recognized as a leader in complex tort litigation, including excess and deadly force, jail death, sexual abuse and harassment, auto and truck accidents, motorcycle accidents and other serious injury and wrongful death claims.
 To learn more about the firm and its diverse areas of practice, visit www.mosscolella.com.